pqbd/php-bicycle/README.md

-# php-bicycle
+#Alternative manifest

-Core common project for all bicycles
+That is the core project for all bicycles.